EricMFischer/personal-website/content/publication/short-run-mcmc/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
+I worked on this paper advised by Professor Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.

 The short-run Markov Chain Monte Carlo model from this paper (Arxiv link soon) is a valid generative model just like a variational autoencoder (VAE) or a generative adversarial network (GAN).
 We use it to synthesize, interpolate, and reconstruct images.
 Image synthesis is performed by running Langevin dynamics from a uniform noise distribution.
-And the interpolation and reconstruction results rival or are better than VAE and GAN.
+And the interpolation and reconstruction results rival or are qualitatively better than VAE and GAN.

-Please note that although this paper has been submitted to CVPR and is under review, the final draft is still being finalized.
-As a result, all the images and content here are taken from a predecessor paper (arxiv.org/abs/1904.09770) to which I personally did not contribute.
+**Please note** that although this paper has been submitted to CVPR and is under review, the final draft is still being finalized.
+As a result, the images and content here are taken from a [predecessor paper](https://www.arxiv.org/abs/1904.09770) "On Learning Non-Convergent Non-Persistent Short-Run MCMC Toward Energy-Based Model" to which I personally did not contribute.

-As soon as the paper for this study is finished, I will write about it and include its illustrations here, along with removing the present content.
-In the meantime,  some illustrations and the abstract for a predessor paper "On Learning Non-Convergent Non-Persistent Short-Run MCMC Toward Energy-Based Model" are included for reference:
+As soon as the paper for this study is finished, I will write about it and include it here.
+In the meantime, the abstract, some illustrations, and a presentation I gave about the predessor paper are included for reference:

 **Abstract**: This paper studies a curious phenomenon in learning energy-based model (EBM) using MCMC.
 In each learning iteration, we generate synthesized examples by